Elopement Planning

 9. If You’re Nervous, Practice!

 For some couples, writing their wedding vows isn’t the only stressful thing.
-Reading out loud could be another aspect making you feel jittery.
+Reading out loud could be another aspect that makes you feel jittery.
 Remember, however, the person you are reading your vows will not judge you.
 If you find yourself nervous, don’t be afraid to go through a practice run or share some ideas with a close friend or family member.

 10. Keep Your Vows a Secret